crossplane/crossplane/design/one-pager-stacks-security-isolation.md

 ## Cluster Stacks

 Cluster Stacks can be thought of as a higher level of privilege than other types of stacks, similar to how kernel modules work in Linux.
 The controllers contained in a cluster stack will usually reconcile resources that are external to the cluster, for example cloud provider managed services.
 These controllers will also likely be written as full fledged controller-runtime based implementations, but that is not a requirement.

 Let's look at a specific example of the [GCP cluster stack](https://github.com/crossplaneio/stack-gcp) to understand the security and isolation model more thoroughly.
 First, the user will create an instance of a `ClusterStackInstall` that specifies which cluster stack they want to install.
 Then, when the Stack Manager installs the GCP stack, a few things will happen:

-* All CRDs related to GCP infrastructure and services will be installed to the cluster, such as `CloudSQLInstance`, `CloudSQLInstanceClass`, `GKECluster`, `GKEClusterClass`, `Network`, `Subnetwork`, etc.
+* All CRDs related to GCP infrastructure and services will be installed to the cluster, such as `CloudSQLInstance`, `CloudSQLInstanceClass`, `GKECluster`, `GKEClusterClass`, `Network`, `Subnetwork`, etc. All CRDs will be labeled `crossplane.io/scope: environment` to denote that they are from a cluster scoped install and for the environment.
-* A `ClusterRole` will be created at the cluster level that includes the RBAC rules for the [allowed core Kubernetes kinds](#allowed-resource-access), the stack's owned CRDs, and the CRDs that it depends on.
+* A `ClusterRole` for the controller that we will denote as the system `ClusterRole` that includes the RBAC rules for the [allowed core Kubernetes kinds](#allowed-resource-access), the stack's owned CRDs, and the CRDs that it depends on.
+This system role is in contrast to the admin, view, and edit roles, which only provide access to the installed CRDs of a stack.
+* `ClusterRoles` for admin, edit, and view will be created in the cluster scope for the stacks owned CRDs.
 * A `ServiceAccount` is created in the namespace that the stack's controller will be running.
 This will serve as the runtime identity of the controller.
-* A `ClusterRoleBinding` is created at the cluster level to bind the `ClusterRole` and the namespaced `ServiceAccount`
+* A `ClusterRoleBinding` is created at the cluster level to bind to the system `ClusterRole` and the namespaced `ServiceAccount`
-* A `Deployment` is created in the same namespace as the stack and it is expected to launch and manage the pod that hosts the GCP controllers.
+* A `Deployment` is created in the namespace defined in the Spec of the ClusterStackInstall and it is expected to launch and manage the pod that hosts the GCP controllers.

 Because the stack is given a `ClusterRole` and `ClusterRoleBinding`, its permissions to the allowed resources are across all namespaces.